ScientificComputingCWI/ScientificComputingCWI.github.io/news/ENW_XS.md

 Sanderse has been awarded a €50,000 Open Competition Domain Science – XS grant, which is intended to support promising ideas and to facilitate innovative and more speculative initiatives.
 The proposed research is both ground-breaking and high-risk.
 What counts is that all results, whether positive or negative, must contribute to the advancement of science.

 With his research proposal, Sanderse aims to discover the hidden mathematical equations behind turbulence using a class of models known as neural stochastic differential equations.
-For more information, see <https://www.cwi.nl/en/news/combining-physics-and-ai-to-unravel-turbulence-cwi-receives-nwo-grant/>.
+For more information, see <https://www.cwi.nl/en/news/combining-physics-and-ai-to-unravel-turbulence-cwi-receives-nwo-grant/> and <https://www.nwo.nl/en/news/48-grants-for-the-open-competition-doman-science-xs-round-25-1>.